hm21/pro_image_editor/README.md

     body: ProImageEditor.network(
         'https://picsum.photos/id/237/2000',
             key: _editor,
+            callbacks: ProImageEditorCallbacks(
               onImageEditingComplete: (Uint8List bytes) async {
                 /*
-               `Your code for handling the edited image.
-Upload it to your server as an example.`
+                `Your code to handle the edited image.
+Upload it to your server as an example.

-               You can choose whether you want to use await, so that the loading-dialog remains visible until your code is also ready, or without async, so that the loading-dialog closes immediately.
+                  You can choose to use await, so that the load dialog remains visible until your code is ready, or no async, so that the load dialog closes immediately.
               */
+                Navigator.pop(context);
               },
+            ),
             configs: ProImageEditorConfigs(
               activePreferredOrientations: [
                   DeviceOrientation.portraitUp,